chaotic-aur/toolbox/README.md

 * `chaotic sync`

-    Sync package list and their sources.
+    It syncs package list and their sources.

 * `chaotic deploy ${INPUTDIR}`